rgkalden/DataSciencePortfolio/README.md

 In the sections that follow, a brief description of the contents of each folder in this repository will be given, to help the reader navigate to whatever projects may be of interest.

+## Bank Marketing

+Jupyter Notebook containing code to develop a machine learning model to the success of a bank marketing campaign.

 ## Boston Housing Regression

 Jupyter Notebook containing code to develop a machine learning model to predict the price of a home.
 Along with the Iris dataset (see below) the Boston Housing dataset is a very popular machine learning project for "beginners."